howerj/shrink/readme.md

 the following 1 or more bytes.
 This means partial matches can be encoded (which places a heavy burden on the encoder, decoding is simple).
 This CODEC is known as "LZ\_XOR".

+Compression, like some other fields, is a wonderful things, one where you can get decent results with quite a quite simple [CODEC][], and the most advanced [CODEC][] is a yet to be invented general purposes artificial intelligence, we can of course use people in lieu.

 # COPYRIGHT